jhpyle/docassemble/_docs/functions.md

 ## <a name="set_session_variables"></a>set_session_variables()

-The [`set_session_variables()`] function allows you to write changes to any interview dictionary.
+The [`set_session_variables()`] function allows you to write changes to any [interview session dictionary].
 It has three required arguments: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`), and a [Python